Metacodon/OrgSeg/README.md

 ## Example

 Here is an example of running an analysis.

-Read the OrganoSeg software output excel file:
+Read and import the OrganoSeg software output excel file as following:

 ``` r
 library(OrgSeg) # Load the package